chromaui/chromatic-docs/workflow.md

 </details>

-#### Use stories as test cases

-You use Storybook to isolate UI components, mock their variations, and save the supported test cases as stories.
-Chromatic then captures a snapshot of each story in a cloud browser.

-#### Developers verify UI changes

-UI Tests are similar to other types of testing (unit, E2E, etc.), in that they enable developers to catch and fix regressions.

-UI Tests compare the snapshot of a story commit with the previously accepted [baseline](branching-and-baselines#branches-and-baselines) in your git history (typically on the same branch).
-Upon completion, you can review the diff.
-If the changes are intentional, press the accept button to update the baselines.

 <details>
-<summary>How can I test user interaction with Chromatic?</summary>

-In most cases you can supply props to a component to render a particular state as a story.
-But some component variations can not be reproduced with props alone; they require user interaction.
-For example drop-downs, modals, and form elements.
+<summary>What are interaction bugs?</summary>

+Interaction bugs are unintentional errors in UI behavior that prevents it from working as intended.
+For example: a dialog doesn't open or a form doesn't respond to typing events.

-[Interactive stories](interactions) enable you to test how components respond to user input.
-You can then attach a [play function](https://storybook.js.org/docs/react/writing-stories/play-function) to the story to simulate user behavior (e.g., clicks and inputs) and run assertions.
+[Interactive stories combined with assertions](interactions) enable you to test how components respond to user input.
+Attach a [play function](https://storybook.js.org/docs/react/writing-stories/play-function) to the story to simulate user behavior (e.g., click and type) and assert against that behavior.

-Interaction tests run behind the scenes without you having to configure anything.
+Interaction tests in Chromatic run behind the scenes without you having to configure anything.
 You'll be notified of any test failures via the Chromatic UI.

 These are designated as critical failures that need immediate attention.
 You won't be able to pass the build until the test is fixed.